alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 ###Ozone-depleting substances

-You can only export ozone-depleting substances (ODS) outside the EU in special situations.
+You can only export ozone-depleting substances (ODS) [to countries that have signed the Montreal Protocol](http://ozone.unep.org/en/article-5-parties-status) in special situations.
 You can get an export licence for:

 - HCFCs used for refrigeration, air conditioning, foam blowing fire-fighting or solvents
 - CFCs or CTCs for laboratory or analytical use
 - all ODS used as part of a chemical process to create another substance ('feedstock')
+- Recovered, recycled or reclaimed halons stored for critical uses, for example in aircraft extinguishing systems
 - [other special situations](https://circabc.europa.eu/sd/a/6e32df10-ab7d-4bc0-83e1-ae3ef90cc45e/0%20General%20Informaton%20manual%20EN%20v1.0)

 $CTA